-The following keys are recommended for inclusion in PostScript CRDs by Adobe Systems Inc. in the PostScript Language Reference Manual.
+The following keys are recommended for inclusion in PostScript colorrendering dictionaries by Adobe Systems Inc. in the PostScript Language Reference Manual.

-/CreationDate (string): Identifies the date and time at which the CRD was created or most recently modified.
+/CreationDate (string): Identifies the date and time at which the color rendering dictionary was created or most recently modified.
 The value of this entry should be coordinated with the calibrationDateTimeTag attribute of any associated ICC profile, and its syntax should conform to the international standard ASN.1, defined in ISO/IEC 8824, Information technology -- Abstract Syntax Notation One (ASN.1): Specification of basic notation.

-/RenderingIntent (name or string): Identifies the rendering intent that this CRD is designed to achieve.
+/RenderingIntent (name or string): Identifies the rendering intent that this color rendering dictionary is designed to achieve.
 This must be one of: AbsoluteColorimetric, RelativeColorimetric, Saturation or Perceptual.